Updated on September 11th, 2023 by Nate Parsh

 Stepan’s growth has been somewhat lumpy in the past, but, overall, the company has produced respectable growth over the long-term.
 We project earnings growth of 7% annually over the next five years, though we note that growth may not occur in a linear fashion.

 Competitive Advantages & Recession Performance

 Stepan’s competitive advantages include its customer base and end market diversity, its global supply chain and distribution network, as well as its technical expertise.
-Stepan is a true market leader in its niche and this has afforded it much success in the past 80+ years.
+Stepan is a true market leader in its niche and this has fueled its growth in the past 80+ years.

 Stepan’s customers are extremely diverse, including end markets like agricultural products, construction, dietary supplements, cleaning products, personal care, laundry, oilfield services, pharmaceuticals and many more.
-There aren’t many businesses in the world that serve such diverse end markets and that offers Stepan exposure to lots of different industries.
+There are not many businesses in the world that serve such diverse end markets, and that offers Stepan exposure to lots of different industries.
 This creates lots of opportunities for growth as well as recession resistance.

-In addition to that, the company operates in 11 different countries around the world.
-This allows it to have technical experts and sales professionals on the ground where its customers are, developing products and solving problems more quickly and efficiently than if it were centralized here in the US.
-When you add in its vertical supply chain – which improves margins and reduces supplier risk – Stepan’s global footprint is a sizable asset in and of itself.
+In addition, the company operates around the world.
+This allows it to have technical experts and sales professionals on the ground near its customers, developing products and solving problems more quickly and efficiently than if it were centralized here in the U.S. Adding in its vertical supply chain – which improves margins and reduces supplier risk – Stepan’s global footprint is a sizable asset.

 Stepan’s products are also needs and not wants, meaning that during recessions, the company fares very well.
 Indeed, during the Great Recession, it performed tremendously well; Stepan’s earnings-per-share during and after the Great Recession are below:

 - 2008 earnings-per-share of $1.20 (increase of 60%)